andrew-saeed/cosmic-dust-blog-web-template/src/content/pages/en/about.md

+---
+title: about
+description: This is about page description
+---
 # Build your next blog

 Cosmic Dust is an Astrobuild Kickstarter web template designed for quickly creating and launching multilingual blogs.